Nitrokey/pynitrokey/README.md

 A command line interface for the Nitrokey FIDO2 and Nitrokey Start.

 ## Current state
-Update to latest firmware versions on the Nitrokey Start and Nitrokey FIDO2 devices was tested.
-Windows support is for Nitrokey Start is not added yet.
+Update to the latest firmware versions on the Nitrokey Start and Nitrokey FIDO2 devices was tested.
+Windows support for Nitrokey Start is not added yet.

 Additional features:
 - handle `status` command for displaying touch button status (2.0.0 firmware and later);